olivmonnier/threejs-htmlrenderer/README.md

 ![capture](Capture.PNG)

 ## Requirement
-You must include in your html jQuery and three.js.
+You must include in your html jQuery, three.js and the plugin CSS3DRenderer ([link](http://threejs.org/examples/js/renderers/CSS3DRenderer.js)).

 ## How to install
 ```terminal